caltechlibrary/nlp/python-strings/properties.md

     len('  Peter Piper picked a  peck of pickled peppers. ')

 Note that the length includes the spaces.
+The `len()` function can be used to evaluate the length, or size, or many different Python objects; not just text.

 ---
 **Exercise:** Use the `len()` function to measure the length of the two strings above.